Redundancies and restructuring of the workplace following COVID-19

 These decisions could include considering redundancies and any such redundancy procedures will need to be adapted in light the continuing crisis.

 We have provided guidance below on some common queries and misconceptions.

 If an employee has been furloughed does this mean they will be made redundant?

-No. Regardless of whether an employer and employee have agreed for the employee to be placed on furlough leave this does not mean that an employee will automatically be made redundant.
-If an employer decides that redundancies are necessary, it will still have to follow a fair process and we have provided in our guidance.
+No. Being on furlough does not mean that an employee will automatically be made redundant.
+If an employer decides that redundancies are necessary, they will still have to follow a fair process and we have provided guidance on this here.